 After years of calls and letters from many grateful CD listeners coping with grief, stress and chronic pain, pianist Henry Wiens recognized that his music had significant healing potential and founded Quiet Heart Music in 2003.
+Later in 2022 he founded Sharing Comfort.

 Henry's career as a pianist, arranger, and composer began in the tiny country church his father pastored in Upper Michigan.
 His gifts of improvisation flowered early as he began to combine traditional gospel music with many other styles.
 He later refined these talents by studying music theory and composition at the University of Minnesota with internationally acclaimed composers, Dr. Paul Fetler and Dr. Dominick Argento, winner of the 1975 Pulitzer Prize for Music.